-Regional planning guidance is prepared in accordance with national policy by the Regional Planning Body (Regional Leaders Board '4NW').
-This sets out the policy framework for the region in what is known as the Regional Spatial Strategy (RSS).
-The RSS, which was adopted in September 2008 and became part of the Regional Strategy (RS) in April 2010, is now revoked and the government have indicted that RS's will be abolished entirely shortly.
+Regional planning guidance is prepared in accordance with national policy by the 'responsible regional authority' and this is set out in the Regional Strategy (RS).
+The former Regional Spatial Strategy (RSS), which was adopted in September 2008, became part of the Regional Strategy in April 2010.
+The government have indicted that RS's will be abolished shortly.

 The Cumbria and Lake District Joint Structure Plan is a sub-regional document that provides a strategy and policies for development within Cumbria.
-Whilst others a number of Structure Plan policies were replaced by the now revoked RSS, a number have also been saved in the transitional period.
+Whilst others a number of Structure Plan policies were replaced by the RSS/RS, a number have also been saved in the transitional period.